 A reading response provides teachers with lots of information on student understanding and sets a purpose for reading.
 It helps students make connections to what they’ve already read or experiences in their own life.
 There are a variety of technology tools that gives students creative ways to respond to their reading.

 If you’ve visited ClassTechTips.com before or heard me speak at your school or conference, it’s likely you’ve seen me use the phrase task before apps.
-The apps and websites on this list could be leveraged for lots of different activities in your classroom.
+The apps and websites on this list are perfect for lots of different activities in your classroom.
 Below you’ll find ideas for how each one could be used for reading responses for students of different age ranges.
 Any apps you find in the app store or websites you come across in a search need to be connected to your learning goals.
 There should be a plan for how technology tools are used in your classroom.

-- Shadow Puppet EDU: Ask students to snap a picture of five pages in their book where the illustrations helped them understand the story.
+Shadow Puppet EDU: Ask students to snap a picture of five pages in their book where the illustrations helped them understand the story.

 How are you using technology in the reading classroom?
 Share your successes and obstacles in the comments below!

 Quick tips and favorite EdTech tools for readers and writers!

 Enter your information for your free guide - it will arrive instantly in your inbox.

 I can't wait for you to join me on this EdTech journey!

 Best, Dr. Monica Burns - Founder of ClassTechTips.com

 When you click below I'll also add you to my list for periodic messages over the course of the year.